 The Village is not required to change its current system and may continue operating in the same manner that it has been.
 However, the existing process is piecemealed because each procedure derives its authority from a different statute.
-Adopting the new adjudication scheme would provide the Village with the benefits enumerated above.
+The adoption of a new system would streamline the process by combining all adjudications into a single system.
+This was previously a right only afforded to home rule units of government.